Troubleshooting 2009 Honda Civic Air Conditioning Problems: Expert Solutions

 - [Vehicle Fitment-2]: Compatible with Honda Civic DX 2006-2011 L4 1.8L, Civic DX-G 2008-2011 L4 1.8L, Civic EX 2006-2009 L4 1.8L, Civic LX 2006-2011 L4 1.8L, Civic 2007-2011 L4 2.0L — It fits 4-Door Sedan

-- [Buy with Confidence]: A-Premium offers a one-year unlimited-mileage guarantee on our meticulously crafted A/C Condenser.
-We offer a wide variety of automotive accessory categories, ensuring that you can hit the road with peace of mind.
+- [Buy with Confidence]: A-Premium AC Condenser comes with a one-year unlimited-mileage guarantee.
+We offer a wide variety of automotive accessory categories, ensuring that you can hit the road with peace of mind

 - AUTOMOTIVE REPLACEMENT AIR CONDITIONING CONDENSERS – 2006-2011 for Acura CSX 2.0L 2006-2011 for H-onda Civic 1.3L 2006-2011 for H-onda Civic 1.8L 2007-2011 for H-onda Civic 2.0L